syncfusion-content/maui-docs/MAUI/PDF-Viewer/Stamps.md

 ### Add custom stamps

 You can create a custom stamp from any images and add it to a PDF document.
-The following example explains how to create a custom stamp from an image in the application and add it to a PDF document using the `AddAnnotation` method of the `SfPdfViewer`.
+The following example explains how to create a custom stamp from an image in the application and add it to a PDF document using the [AddAnnotation](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html#Syncfusion_Maui_PdfViewer_SfPdfViewer_AddAnnotation_Syncfusion_Maui_PdfViewer_Annotation_) method of the [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html).

 {% tabs %}
 {% highlight C# %}